SensorsINI/DeltaGRU-cartpole/README.md

-# DeltaGRU for AMPRO
+# DeltaGRU for cart-pole robot
-DeltaGRU training code of the ICRA 2020 paper on controlling AMPRO with EdgeDRNN
+DeltaGRU training code for the cart-pole inverted pendulum robot, based on the the ICRA 2020 paper on controlling AMPRO with EdgeDRNN

 # Create Anaconda Environment
 Create an environment using the following command: